Desusexiboy/IT-AcademyPython/README.md

 Summary method use priceSto and priceFuel methods to calculate total price for current travel.

 Need to do:
-1. Tahograf method that contains total traveled distanse and it cant be changed.
+1. Tahograf method that contains total traveled distanse and it cant be changed. - in process
-2. After travel sort disel cars by final price, gasoline cars by distance to runout.
+2. After travel sort disel cars by final price, gasoline cars by distance to runout. - in process
-3. Logger
+3. Logger - in process